LiamGaff/Paw-Patrol-V1/README.md

 * A donation history section where all your previous donations are saved with the date, amount and donation ID.

 * You can change yoour password from your profile page.
 This is done throuh allauth.

+* Admin control - as an admin you can edit, delete and add new animals or blog posts through forms on the webpage.

 ## Features Still to Be Implemented